newprice247/Social-Network-API/README.md

   ## Usage
-* Once the prerequisite files are installed, locate the 'E-Commerce-Back-End' folder inside your terminal, and run 'npm start'
+* Once the prerequisite files are installed, locate the 'Social-Network-API' folder inside your terminal, and run 'npm start'

 * Because the app is entirely back-end, you will need to use an API platform such as [Insomnia](https://docs.insomnia.rest/insomnia/get-started#:~:text=Insomnia%20is%20an%20open%20source,code%20generation%2C%20and%20environment%20variables.) or [Postman](https://www.postman.com/) to test the functionality of the app.